eendebakpt/oapackage/docs/generation.rst

 form with one additional column.
 Details about the algorithm are described in :cite:`Eendebak2009`.

 The main function for array extension is the function :cpp:func:`extend_arraylist`.
-The signature is

-.. doxygenfunction:: extend_arraylist(const arraylist_t&, arraydata_t&, OAextend const&)
-    :outline:

-Here, :cpp:class:`arraydata_t` is the structure describing the class of arrays and :cpp:class:`OAextend` contains various options for the algorithm.
+The arguments for this function are the list of arrays to extend, a specification of the class of arrays in :cpp:class:`arraydata_t` and the options :cpp:class:`OAextend` for the algorithm.

 An example of a session that extends a designs is: